Schw4lbe/jizo-noods/README.md

 - check allergen build in project
 - is it realy good to use index? index can varry due to different save settings on cms
 - check and find valid solution
+- add select all button on print view

 ## to-dos today: